asplake/agendashift-open/about/wholehearted.md

   * Attention to **needs** and **outcomes** – not just hollow promises of future benefits but a fundamental reorientation, a paradigm shift, and a change of language
   * **Leadership** at every level – facilitating all of the above, responsible and accountable for it

+Contrast those values with the engagement-destroying inauthenticity and imposition of traditional change management.
+In the context of cultural and other adaptive challenges its record of failure is so extensive that good motives no longer excuse the harm.
+It’s why a clean break was necessary, and we’re proud to be in the vanguard of a new category, the *[engagement model]*.

 Many and varied are the obstacles that we have helped organisations think and work their way beyond, but these are common:

   * Strategy, objectives, accountabilities, or performance inadequately defined or understood</li>